What you can see, and what you can't.

 The metric audit

-Every metric tied to a decision.
+Every metric tied to a decision, across humans and AI both.
 Metrics without decisions retired.
-The dashboard becomes a tool, not a wall.
+Vendor defaults verified or dropped.
+The dashboard becomes a tool, not a wall, and not two walls.

 - Each metric mapped to a decision